vardhan-cr/mojo/apps/benchmark/README.md

 ## Runner script

-Devtools offers [a helper script](../../mojo/devtools/common/mojo_benchmark) allowing to run a list of benchmarks, including on an Android device.
+Devtools offers [a helper script](../../mojo/devtools/common/mojo_benchmark) allowing to run a list of benchmarks in controlled caching conditions, both on Linux and Android.